Teo44/Deadline-tracker/README.md

 # Deadline-tracker

 A web application for keeping track of deadlines.
-Currently registered users can add deadlines with a name and a time to complete them, mark them as completed and delete them.
-Deadlines can also be filtered, ordered and divided into categories, which can also be given a priority.
+Deadlines can be given dates, categories and priorities to make keeping up with them as easy as possible.

-The application in it's current state is running on [Heroku.](https://deadline-tracker.herokuapp.com)
+The application in its current state is running on [Heroku.](https://deadline-tracker.herokuapp.com)

 The account user123 can be used for testing on Heroku.
 Password: 123123123.